hylang/hy/docs/style-guide.rst

                  ;; Form comment about arg2.
 The indent matches. arg2)

-    ;;;; Footer

-Header comments shall not be indented, and shall appear only at the toplevel outside of any form.
-They must always begin with at least three semicolons--usually ``;;;`` for minor and ``;;;;`` for major headings.
-(Emacs recognizes these as headers.)

-Form comments shall be indented at the same level as the form they're commenting about;
+Indent form comments at the same level as the form they're commenting about;
 they must always start with exactly two semicolons ``;;``.
 Form comments appear directly above what they're commenting on, never below.

-General toplevel commentary shall not be indented;
+General toplevel commentary is not indented;
-they must always start with exactly two semicolons ``;;`` and be separated from the next form with a blank line.
+these must always start with exactly two semicolons ``;;`` and be separated from the next form with a blank line.
 For long commentary, consider using a ``#_`` applied to a string for this purpose instead.

-Margin comments shall be two spaces from the end of the code; they must always start with a single semicolon ``;``.
+Margin comments start two spaces from the end of the code; they must always start with a single semicolon ``;``.
 Margin comments may be continued on the next line.

 When commenting out entire forms, prefer the ``#_`` syntax.
-But if you do need line comments, use the more general double-colon form, since they're not headers that should appear in the outline, nor are they margin comment continuations that should be indented automatically.
+But if you do need line comments, use the more general double-colon form.

 Coding Style
 ============